jkemi/js-dman/README.markdown

 Compatiblity:
 -------------
- Should be compatible with all modern browsers (and probably ie6 as well)
+ Should be compatible with all popular browsers (tested and working in ie6 as well)

 Build instructions:
 -------------------